NonequilibriumDynamics/NormalHermiteSplines.jl/docs/src/Usage.md

 ```julia
 cond = get_cond(spline)
 ```
-In a case when estimated condition number is not very large, i.e. less than ``10^{12}`` using standard `Float64` floating-point arithmetic, we may attempt to build a better interpolation spline by calling `interpolate` function with lesser value of the scaling parameter:
+In a case when estimated condition number is not very large, i.e. it less than ``10^{12}`` with using standard `Float64` floating-point arithmetic, we may attempt to build a better interpolation spline by calling `interpolate` function with a lesser value of the scaling parameter:
 ```julia
 e_lesser = ε/5.0
 spline = interpolate(x, u, RK_H3(e_lesser))
 σ = evaluate(spline, p)
 ```
 Also it is possible to make an assessment of interpolation quality by calling `assess_interpolation` function.
-It calculates the value of the Relative Maximum Absolute Error (RMAE) using data of the function value interpolation nodes
+It calculates value of the Relative Maximum Absolute Error (RMAE) using data of the function value interpolation nodes
 ```julia
 rmae = assess_interpolation(spline)
 ```
-Taking into account the value of this error and the estimation of the Gram matrix condition number we can make decision of making further correction of the scaling parameter.
+Taking into account the value of this error and the estimation of the Gram matrix condition number we can decide of making further correction of the scaling parameter.

  For further information, see [Choice of the scaling parameter](https://igorkohan.github.io/NormalHermiteSplines.jl/stable/Parameter-Choice/).